rsamec/react-widgets/README.md

 ## Installation

-The easiest way to use My-Component is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use this component is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/my-component.js` in your page.
+You can also use the standalone build by including `dist/react-widgets.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.

 ```
-npm install my-component --save
+npm install react-designer-widgets --save
 ```

 ## Usage

-__EXPLAIN USAGE HERE__

 ```
-var MyComponent = require('my-component');

-<MyComponent>Example</MyComponent>
+import {TextBox,HtmlBox,JSXBox,ValueBox, CheckBoxInput,TextBoxInput,SelectBoxInput} from 'react-designer-widgets';

+//TODO: add examples
 ```

 ### Properties

-* __DOCUMENT PROPERTIES HERE__
+See the demo.

 ### Notes

-__ADDITIONAL USAGE NOTES__

 ### License

 MIT.
-Copyright (c) 2014 Jed Watson.
+Copyright (c) 2015 Roman Samec